inyong37/Study/_Computer/Software/Library.md

 Third party software refers to programs that are developed by companies other than the company that developed the computer's operating system.
 Therefore, any Macintosh applications that are not developed by Apple are considered third party applications.
 Likewise, any Windows programs developed by companies other than Microsoft are called third party programs.
 Since most programs are developed by companies other than Apple and Microsoft, third party applications make up the majority of software programs.

 Some programs also support third party plug-ins, which add functionality to the software.
 For example, Adobe Photoshop supports plug-ins that add features like extra filters and selection tools to the program.
 These plug-ins may be created and distributed by other companies, but are designed to work with Adobe Photoshop.
-Therefore, they are called third party plug-ins.[Ref]
+Therefore, they are called third party plug-ins.

-## ELF
+### ELF
 ### ELF Symbol Visibility
 Dynamic linker의 symbol resolution을 도와주는 역할을 한다. readelf로 읽는 표에서 Vis 항목은 4가지 default, hidden, protected, internal 4종류가 있다.